Dct-tcd/Dct-tcd/README.md

 - 🔭 &nbsp; I’m currently learning Nodejs and express js for Development.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science and  computer programming .
-- 🌱 &nbsp; Enthusiast in full-Stack and Competetive programming .
+- 🌱 &nbsp; Enthusiast in full-Stack and competitive programming .
 - 😴 &nbsp; I believe, a perfect nap can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>